kayaulai/make-novice-with-shell-review/episodes/01-pipelining.md

 Documents   Library     Music       Public
 ```

-If you saw something like the above, output, then
+If you saw something like the above output, then
 you are in the root directory of your computer.
 We want to navigate to `make-lesson` instead.
 So let's use the command `cd`.